ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a GET request.

 If all verifications succeed, the KDC replies with a 2.05 (Content) response as in the FETCH handler in {{pubkey-fetch}}, but specifying in the payload the authentication credentials of all the group members, together with their roles and node identifiers.

+The parameter 'peer_roles' SHOULD be present in the payload of the response and it MAY be omitted, according to the same criteria defined for the Join Response (see {{gid-post}}).

 #### Retrieve All Authentication Credentials in the Group {#sec-key-retrieval-all}